loolooyyyy/konfigurations/README.md

  - First call to get a konfig value, defines type for it's key. further calls must comply.

- - A value returned from KonfigV.v() must be immutable.
+ - A value returned from K.v() must be immutable.
 Care must be taken when using custom types.

  - KonvigV.v() will return new values if the konfiguration source is updated,